juniorsundarCasual/TGT/vault/volume-5.chapter-302.md

 "Not at all, Master.
 Everything went smoothly.
 All the families have been resettled, regular classes have resumed, and all the new members are ready to begin their journey in magic," Markus reported with a proud grin.

 "He is conveniently skipping the anxiety-filled, sleepless nights," Grace interjected.
-"The boy was practically dripping with panic sweats after accidentally misplacing the study plans, when in fact it was stored safely inside his bag all along, on his person.
+"The boy was practically dripping with panic sweats after accidentally misplacing the study plans, when in fact it was stored safely inside his bag all along... on his person!
 It made me question if the boy is actually a mage or not.
 What use are mana senses?!"

 Markus coughed in embarrassment.
-"It was difficult in the beginning, but once I got into the rhythm, the diverse workload became easier to handle."
+"It was difficult in the beginning, but once I got into the rhythm, the workload became easier to handle."

 "Good job!"
 Guy encouraged.
 "Throwing someone into the deep end isn't always a guaranteed recipe for success.
 I knew that you had potential in you, and I was confident that you would succeed, so I took this risk.
 Do not do the same with others that depend on you until you are absolutely certain as well.
 It takes years of experience in teaching to build this skill."